k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### Pipeline DB

-- [ ] **Pipeline Interface settings**: The Pipeline DB definitions should be set according to Dev/Studio to non-Dev/Studio (like QA and Prod): in case your Studio System DB is SQLite, then accordingly you will have two pipeline interfaces, per DB type for example: *pipeline* and *pipeline_pg*.
+- [ ] **Pipeline Interface settings**: The Pipeline DB definitions should be configured based on whether the deployment is Studio or non-Studio (e.g., QA and Prod).
+For a non-Studio deployment, the pipeline interface should be Postgres. in case your Studio System DB is SQLite, then accordingly you will have two pipeline interfaces, per DB type for example: *pipeline* and *pipeline_pg*.
 - [ ] **Environment Settings** in the [Studio's Environments Editor](/articles/25_environments/01_environments_overview.md)
-  - [ ] Set pipeline interface properties values per deployment (for the non-dev you should set the Postgres interface, if you have two, as described above).
+  - [ ] Set the values of the pipeline interface properties per the deployment type, as described above.
   - [ ] Set the Global values:
     - [ ] PIPELINE_INTERFACE — the actual pipeline interface name to be used.
 For example, if you have two interfaces — *pipeline* and *pipeline_pg* — type the relevant name for this deployment environment (*pipeline_pg* for QA and Prod).
     - [ ] PIPELINE_SCHEMA — the name of the schema that was prepared in the database (please refer to the *Infrastructure* section).